yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub.md

 4. Download the debezium-connector-yugabytedb-1.9.5.y.15.jar file from the Yugabyte GitHub repository, <https://github.com/yugabyte/debezium-connector-yugabytedb/releases/download/v1.9.5.y.19/debezium-connector-yugabytedb-1.9.5.y.19.jar>.
 Save this jar file in your Kafka libs folder (for example, `/home/azureuser/kafka_2.12-3.2.0/libs`).

-5. Navigate to the Kafka bin directory(e.g. /home/azureuser/kafka_2.12-3.2.0/bin) on your machine and run the following command
+5. Navigate to the Kafka bin directory (for example, /home/azureuser/kafka_2.12-3.2.0/bin) on your machine and run the following command

     ```sh
     ./connect-distributed.sh <Event Hub configuration file>